 Avoiding Premature Damage

-Proper cleaning prevents plaque and tartar build up on the mouth guard.
+Proper cleaning prevents plaque and tartar build up on the dental guard.
 These substances can weaken the material over time, causing it to degrade and become less effective.
 Cleaning your mouth guard regularly will extend its lifespan, ensuring it remains in optimal condition.
 This deep cleaning helps remove bacteria that could cause infections or bad breath.

 Preserving Comfort and Effectiveness